-The COVID-19 pandemic is creating turmoil in global markets and has plunged the world economy into deep recession.
+The COVID-19 pandemic has created turmoil in global markets and plunged the world economy into deep recession.

 - Working with many clients on commercial and legal implications of contractual obligations, especially in relation to force majeure clauses, frustration of contracts, termination, breach, damages and repudiation.